mattficke/blackjack/README.md

 The game provides hints on the correct strategy if the "hint" button is clicked.

 ##Issues
--The game is drawing from what is in effect an infinite deck.
+- The game is drawing from what is in effect an infinite deck.
 It does not keep track of which cards are remaining.
--The game does not track suit
+- The game does not track suit
--The game does not differentiate between cards with a value of 10 (Jack, Queen, King, 10) -There isn't a successful implementation of splitting yet -The game does not yet have multi-player support
+-The game does not differentiate between cards with a value of 10 (Jack, Queen, King, 10)
+- There isn't a successful implementation of splitting yet
+- The game does not yet have multi-player support

 ##User Stories